vavkamil/awesome-bugbounty-tools/README.md

 - [xnLinkFinder](https://github.com/xnl-h4ck3r/xnLinkFinder) -  A python tool used to discover endpoints, potential parameters, and a target specific wordlist for a given target
 - [URLFinder](https://github.com/projectdiscovery/urlfinder) - A high-speed tool for passively gathering URLs, optimized for efficient web asset discovery without active scanning.
 - [github-endpoints](https://github.com/gwen001/github-endpoints) - This Go tool performs searches on GitHub and parses the results to find endpoints of a given domain.
+- [jsleak](https://github.com/byt3hx/jsleak) - jsleak is a tool to find secret , paths or links in JavaScript files or source code.
+- [jsfinder](https://github.com/kacakb/jsfinder) - A tool that scans web pages to find JavaScript file URLs linked in the HTML source code.
+- [jsluice](https://github.com/BishopFox/jsluice) - This tool extracts URLs, paths, secrets, and other interesting bits from JavaScript files.
+Values are extracted based not just on how they look, but also based on how they are used.

 ### Parameters